 F-roads are roads that access the highlands of Iceland.
 They are breathtaking routes, whilst also being very challenging and, in some cases, dangerous.
 These F-roads can contain a lot of loose gravel and some of them can also contain quite deep and wide rivers.
 If you are not a confident driver, then I would recommend avoiding F-roads.

-To drive on F-roads, you are required to have a 4x4 vehicle (For the F-roads with rivers, It is required that you have a raised 4x4).
+To drive on F-roads, you are required to drive a 4x4 vehicle which most visitors rent (For the F-roads with rivers, It is required that you have a raised 4x4 or a guide).
 It is also recommended that you drive the F-roads in a group of at least 2, in case any trouble arises.

 Due to weather conditions and safety, F-roads are not open all year round.
 In fact, they are only open for a short period of time.
 Some of the roads open in June, whilst others open in July.
 They will usually close around mid to late September.